poseidon/typhoon/docs/flatcar-linux/aws.md

 !!! warning
     Do not choose a `controller_type` smaller than `t3.small`.
 Smaller instances are not sufficient for running a controller.

-!!! tip "MTU"
-    If your EC2 instance type supports [Jumbo frames](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) (most do), we recommend you change the `network_mtu` to 8981!
-You will get better pod-to-pod bandwidth.

 #### Spot